mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 ---

-_Excerpts from xpdf are used under [the GPLv3 license](https://gitlab.com/mtlynch/xpdf/-/blob/4.05/COPYING3)._
+_Excerpts from xpdf are used under [the GPLv3 license](https://gitlab.com/mtlynch/xpdf/-/blob/4.05/COPYING3).
+Thanks to [Anton Mosich](https://github.com/antonmosich) for assistance with this post._